Matterhorn-ADA/Matterhorn-ADA.github.io/index.md

 <iframe width="100%"  height="650" frameborder="0" scrolling="no" src="//plot.ly/~StudentUni/50.embed"></iframe>

 *We make use of the GCAM feature in GDELT to associate certain words with countries.
 This plot represents some of the most used words by these countries.
-The size of the points is referent to the year of that country, smallest size is smallest year (2015), bigger points are referent to 2017.*
+The size of the points refers to the year of that country (small (2015), medium (2016), big (2017)).*
 {: style="text-align: justify"}

 We get some interesting insights from this plot.
-First, that countries have their specific speech.
+First, we see that countries have their specific speech.
 You see that the words used by the US differs a lot by the ones used by Jamaica or Mexico.
-Then we can also see some relation between the words.
-Take per example Mexico, kill and death are present on its speech, but in none of the other 4 countries analysed!.
-We can see that this words relate to some emotionalitty from when we were looking for a saturation limit.
-The Syrian Arab Republic uses words, that we humans might consider more emotional, such as "love" or "music", while Sweden focus on "power" and "captivation", and thus when looking and the graph of saturation only choosing Asia region countries, you do see that the Syrian Arab Republic is more emotional in general than the others.
-This relation shows the power of a good analysis of this dataset.
+In addition, we notice some relations between the words.
+Looking for example at Mexico, the words "kill" and "death" are counted a lot in the articles, but none of them is used in the other 4 countries!
+The Syrian Arab Republic uses words, that a human reader might consider to be more emotional, such as "love" or "music", while Sweden focus on "power" and "captivation".
+When looking at the graph of saturation, and when only choosing Asian region countries, we do see that the Syrian Arab Republic is more emotional in general than the other countries.
+These relations show the potential of a thorough semantical analysis of this dataset, which could reveal many more interesting cultural differences and similarities between the countries in the world.
 {: style="text-align: justify"}

-By this plot you also see that there are common words to a lot of countries such as "politics", so one wonders what type of countries have similar speeches.
-Well wonder no more!
-Because we did it for you!
+In the following plot we see that most of the countries cluster together, which is expected, since news articles use a lot of common words, such as for instance the word "politics".
+Some countries tend to form small group of clusters, but no clear trend can be identified, which can probably be explained by the fact that we base our analysis on a constructed list of 800 words and not on the whole GCAM words which are not all interpretable.
 {: style="text-align: justify"}

 <iframe width="100%" height="500" frameborder="0" scrolling="no" src="//plot.ly/~matterhorn_ada/22.embed"></iframe>

-*Principal component analysis done for the words the countries use.
-We used principal component 3 and 4 as they were the more relevant.
+*Principal component analysis of the word counts by country.
+We show the principal components 3 and 4 as they show more variance in the data than the first two.
 Each dot represents a country*
-{: style="text-align: justify"}

-Here you can see cluster of countries that use similar words.
-A principal component analysis was done on all the words the countries used.
-Here we did not only used the 64 positive word that we used to build our model, neither all the words GCAM offers, as the words GCAM contains are not always human readable.
-We used a "homemade" list of 800 words and with them we can see some interesting clusters!
 {: style="text-align: justify"}

 <sup>
 Pedro Abranches de Figueiredo Simões de Carvalho <br>